Brightscout/mattermost-plugin-exchange-ews-proxy/README.md

 ### Create an Exchange Service Account([Reference](https://www.cirrusinsight.com/knowledgebase/exchange-impersonated-sa))

-1. Go to your exchange admin center.(https://your-exchange-server-url/ecp)
+1. Go to your Exchange admin center.(https://your-exchange-server-url/ecp)
 2. Click on 'recipients' in the navigation panel.
 3. Click on the + icon and select the 'User mailbox' option to create the new service account.
 4. Select the 'New user' option and complete the form.